jforan/507_final_project/README.md

 * allow users to add a new station with the appropriate other info: country, city, station name, number of stations, and annual ridership.

 ## How to run

 1. First, you should install all requirements with `pip install -r requirements.txt`
-2. Second, you should run SI507project_tests.py to ensure that there is nothing wrong `python SI507project_tests.py`
-3. Finally, run `python SI507project_flask.py runserver`.
+2. Second, run `python SI507project_flask.py runserver`.
-4. If you click to the form entry (via 'Click to Search a System'), you can input 'Algiers Metro' (no quotes) to get information.
+3. If you click to the form entry (via 'Click to Search a System'), you can input 'Algiers Metro' (no quotes) to get information.
 To see what happens when the system does not exist, input 'Test System' (no quotes).
+4. Finally, you should run `python SI507project_tests.py` to ensure that there is nothing wrong

 ## How to use